Milleus/feedback-form-demo/README.md

 ## Ideas for improvement

 - Allow users to drag a box to highlight sections of the screenshot.
-- Allow users to drag a box to hide sensitive information in the screenshot.
 - Turn the feedback form into a web component.
 - Make a small package exporting screenshot taking functions.